 I’m talking about minor stuff. where, you know, you got a little kid that’s yelling and screaming because you got a gash in his leg or arm or broken bone or something like that, and he’s freaking out.
 That’s when you want to use the techniques to calm them down, get rapport, get them focused on something else, and then you can work on them.
 Without making the situation worse by making them more afraid.
 So, yeah, you got to be doing the right thing at the right place at the right time.

-Because hypnosis not a cure of hypnosis isn’t going to cure anything.
+Because hypnosis is not a cure hypnosis isn’t going to cure anything.
 That’s the first thing and realizing hypnosis is not a cure.
-It just helps you make everything work quicker, faster, easier, because when you’re relaxed and focused, you can heal yourself a whole lot quicker than being all stressed out.
+It just helps you make everything work quicker, faster, and easier because when you’re relaxed and focused, you can heal yourself a whole lot quicker than being all stressed out.

 Yeah, of course, that’s that makes sense.
-So it’s a tool to distract the mind by the sound of things.
+So it’s a tool to distract the mind from the sound of things.